Last updated on May 16th, 2023

 Options are fantastic to have on hand, though, so a sit-stand desk could allow you to enjoy standing and keeping upright or change it down to a sitting desk for days when you need that.
 This is also fantastic if the desk is multi-purpose because it means anyone in your household could use it if they wanted to.

 If you’ve already picked a desk, and it’s sitting-only, it’s not too late!
 Many devices can be set on top of a sitting desk so that you can still stand to work.
 These stands allow you to have your monitor, keyboard, and mouse at a standing level and are often adjustable so you can ensure it’s perfectly fit for you.

 4. Do You Share Your Home Office Furniture?

 Although any desk can be multi-purpose if you’re using it at different times, if you and your partner are both working from home at the same hours: one desk isn’t going to cut it.
 Instead, consider desks that are made for those who share workspaces.
 Like the Zen Desks, this type of desk layout allows you to work together in the same office, enjoy some amount of noise cancellation, and still will let you focus on your work.

 Another great option would be two L-shaped desks or modular desks so that you can each create your own space.
 These don’t come with a visual barrier, but you do have the option to either push them together and make a shared room (which is useful if you two both need access to the printer easily) or to each set a desk in a different corner.
-The best part is, the layout of these can be changed at any time, so if you notice something isn’t working for you: you can correct it.
+The best part is, that the layout of these can be changed at any time, so if you notice something isn’t working for you: you can correct it.